CoronavirusCoronavirus n.sutherland@m… Wed, 05/26/2021 - 15:42

 - Moderna vaccine (Spikevax) (6 years and over).

 Will the vaccines be safe for people with muscle-wasting conditions?

-Advice from Professor Francesco Muntoni, Professor Ros Quinlivan, Dr Adnan Manzur and Dr Chiara Marini-Bettolo who are four neuromuscular experts leading the paediatric and adult North Star and SMA Reach networks of neuromuscular health professionals:
+Advice from Professor Francesco Muntoni, Professor Ros Quinlivan, Dr Adnan Manzur and Dr Chiara Marini-Bettolo, the four neuromuscular experts leading the paediatric and adult North Star and SMA Reach networks of neuromuscular health professionals:

-Those on immunosuppression may have a reduced immune response (i.e the vaccine will be less effective) but can still have the vaccine.
+Those on immunosuppression may have a reduced immune response (in other words, the vaccine will be less effective) but can still have the vaccine.

 It is important to remember that the Medicines and Healthcare products Regulatory Agency (MHRA) would not have licenced the vaccine if there were any doubts as to its safety.’

-There are common side-effects from receiving the COVID-19 vaccine; you can refer to the information provided to you when you received your vaccine, or on the government website.
-If you have any concerns you are advised to speak with your neuromuscular clinical team.
-If you have received a COVID-19 vaccination and have experienced side effects, you can report all suspected side effects to the MHRA by using the Coronavirus Yellow Card reporting system.
+There are common side-effects from receiving the COVID-19 vaccine; you can refer to the information provided to you when you received your vaccine, or to the government website.
+If you have any concerns, you are advised to speak with your neuromuscular clinical team.
+If you have received a COVID-19 vaccination and have experienced side-effects, you can report all suspected side-effects to the MHRA by using the Coronavirus Yellow Card reporting system.